charlyoleg2/parame53/pkg/desi53b/README.md

 Dependencies
 ------------

 *Desi53b* runtime depends only on *Geometrix*.
-Use *desiXY-ui* WebUI or *desiXY-cli* CLI to visualize and export the designs in different formats like dxf, svg, gltf, stl, brep, step and others.
+Use *desi53-ui* WebUI or *desi53-cli* CLI to visualize and export the designs in different formats like dxf, svg, gltf, stl, brep, step and others.